phuoctr/ThumbControllerHID/README.md

 Two 10,000Ω resistors are required for the controller to function properly.
 Wattage is not a concern for this device as the board has relatively low power consumption.
 The resistors can be purchased online fairly easily.
 However, for beginners, [this guide](https://wiraelectrical.com/10k-ohm-resistor-color-code/) shows the color code for the resistors.

 ### Li-Po Battery
 For this controller, a 3.3V 25mAH battery is soldered on the board.
 For a more advanced setup, the controller can also be powered by a USB-C port.
+Without it, however, the battery will last for ~2 hours before it needs to be replaced.
+So it is up to the user's discretion to decide whether to use the USB-C port or the 25mAH battery.
 > Note: The power consumption is not very significant, so some battery banks will only work for a few seconds before the controller loses power.

 ### 3D Printed Housing